 Many internet house plan browsers tend to look at house plan elevations, or what I’d consider the cart.
 I say this because some people tend to put the elevation before the floor plan.
 They decide either they like the entire house or not based on the elevation alone.
 They may not even look at the floor plan if the elevation doesn’t appeal to them.
 Nonetheless, if the floor plans are acceptable, they often become an afterthought because the in their mind they are thinking, “I hate the elevation design”.
 Maybe you are looking for a specific architectural style.
 Perhaps you want to make a small house appear larger or smaller.
 In many cases, an elevation design can be a smart and economical solution.
 Don’t let a good horse go by because you couldn’t see pass an unattractive cart, aka the elevation.

 I have two examples that I will share to further illustrate my point on redesigning or modifying the look of a house elevation to your liking.
-A couple of designs from my craftsman bungalow house plans collection, the Bradbury A – DE033A and the Maybeck A – DE034A, were modified from their original arts and crafts themed elevations to a more suburban traditional look by the respective builder of each home.
+A couple of designs from my craftsman bungalow house plans collection, the Bradbury A – DE033A and the Maybeck A – DE034A, were modified from their original arts and crafts themed elevations.
+The new styles took on a more modern traditional look..
 As you will see, the changes are moderate, but they completely change to architectural definition.

 For some of you who are reading this blog post, these are changes to a slight degree.
 However, these are modifications and not a complete redesign.
-An example of a redesign is seen when comparing the aforementioned Maybeck A plan to the Radcliffe house plan – DE134, which is where the Mayback was derived from.
+An example of a redesign is seen when comparing the aforementioned Maybeck A plan to the Radcliffe house plan – DE134.
+The Mayback was actually derived from the Radcliffe.
 The floor plans are identical with the exception of the detached garage on the Maybeck A design.
 From the outside looking in, you would not connect the two as having the same floor plan layout.
 Before taking a look, revisit the Maybeck rendering above to see the craftsman style design.
 Now scroll below to see the Radcliffe.